-Analysis of this theme underlines the strength of feeling around inadequate land use mix within SBD, in particular lacking community services, including adequate shopping and community services to encourage a self-sustaining centre.
+Analysis of this theme underlines the strength of feeling around inadequate land use mix within SBD, in particular the lack of community services, including adequate shopping and community services to encourage a self-sustaining centre.
 Responses around inflexibility of the planning system and density are noted and discussed in more detail in later sections with a focus on the SUFP.